muccc/iridium-toolkit/README.md

 Run as `grep ^IRA output.parsed |perl mkkml heatmap > output.kml` to create a heatmap of sat positions and downlink positions

+### License
+Unless otherwise noted in a file, everything here is (c) Sec & schneider and licensed under the 2-Clause BSD License